JaxPlays-Inc/jaxplays.org/content/reviews/2024-05-19-A-Dolls-House-Part-2.md

 ---
-title: "When the Past Knocks: the Consequences of Independence in ‘A Doll’s House, Part 2’"
+title: "When the Past Knocks: the Consequences of Independence in ‘A Doll’s House, Part 2’ at Limelight Theatre"
 date: 2024-05-19T11:21:09-04:00
 featured_image: /media/photos/2024-A-Dolls-House-Part-2.webp
 featured_image_attr: